-We believe that we have, and will continue to have, the ability to access the commercial paper program and credit facilities, which we use to meet our short-term cash needs.
+We believe that we have, and will continue to have, the ability to access the PAA commercial paper program and the credit facilities, which we use to meet our short-term cash needs.
 We believe that our financial position remains strong and we have sufficient liquidity; however, extended disruptions in the financial markets and/or energy price volatility that adversely affect our business may have a materially adverse effect on our financial condition, results of operations or cash flows.
 Also, see Item 1A.
 "Risk Factors" for further discussion regarding such risks that may impact our liquidity and capital resources.
-Usage of the credit facilities, which provide the backstop for the commercial paper program, is subject to ongoing compliance with covenants.
-As of December 31, 2014, PAA and AAP were in compliance with all such covenants.
+Usage of the PAA credit facilities, which provide the backstop for the PAA commercial paper program, and the AAP credit facility is subject to ongoing compliance with covenants.
+As of December 31, 2015, PAA and AAP were in compliance with all such covenants.